PaulTitto/Data-Analysis/README.md

 <h3>INTRODUCTION</h3>
-Hey Everyone I'm Paul Titto.
+Hey Everyone I'm Paul Titto a Software Engineer.
+This is My Repository for Data Analysis

 You know about Data Analyst?🤔